Ask Slashdot: What Are Some Things That Every Hacker Once Knew?

 I also think the Shift-2 being a " on many early keyboards should be in there too.

-Old codes I remember using (Score:4, Insightful)
+Old codes I remember using (Score:5, Insightful)

 Epson printer ESC codes - you embedded them in text documents and sent them to your parallel port dot-matrix printer, and they produced bold and italics and double width, and all sorts of effects.